Mixpanel Pricing 2026: Free to 1M Events, Growth from $0.28/1K — What You Actually Pay

 As a budget line item, Mixpanel is usually cheaper than session-replay sprawl and more actionable than vanity dashboards

 If I’m reviewing analytics spend, I rarely worry about Mixpanel first.
 I worry about teams buying overlapping tools without a clean job to be done.
-Mixpanel earns its line item when the team actively uses event data to drive onboarding, activation, retention, and monetization decisions.
+Mixpanel earns its line item when the team actively uses event data to drive onboarding, activation, retention, and monetization decisions, whether that spend is $168/month at 1.6M events or $2,520/month at 10M events.

 Compared with alternatives, the pricing conversation is less about seat count and more about data model fit.
 If you’re evaluating event-based analytics against other tools, read Amplitude pricing for a close adjacent comparison.
 If your org is drifting toward replay-heavy workflows, compare that with FullStory pricing, because session-based tools create very different cost curves.